3rdentity/Shasharala.github.io/README.txt

 ###############################################################################
-shasharala.tk is a hobby website that Ryan Combes uses for personal study and distribution of information.
+shasharala.net is a hobby website that Tace uses for personal study and distribution of information.

 LICENSE: www.shasharala.net/LICENSE.txt